open-osp/open-osp/README.md

 1. Copy all the properties files and docker development yml file.
 1. Generate a new local.env file, with unique password for Oscar db, if not already done. (notify user of action taken)
 1. Copy all locally editable configs to the volumes/ folder (gitignored), if they dont exist already.
 Nothing should ever be mounted in a container except from inside this folder and those files are always gitignored copies from a templates/ folder. (notify user)
-1. Bootstrap the database if it's missing. (notify user)

 Start or Restart current OpenOsp instance
 ```